wosra/wosra/index.md

 - Ontology-based development for reasoning in Robotics and Automation
 - Ontology-based Standards for reasoning in Robotics and Automation
 - Knowledge representation and reasoning for robotics and automation using Ontologies
+- Representation, reasoning, and behaviors for autonomy
-- Robot-robot interaction and/or Human-robot interaction
+- Robot-robot interaction and/or human-robot interaction
+- Affordances in human-robot interaction
+- Causation in human-robot interaction
+- Human studies in human-robot interaction
 - Building ethical AI and Robot systems
 - Ethical design and development of AI and Robot systems
 - Data privacy and protection within world of AI and Robots